vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 Weight: 11.5 kg
 ```

-The maximum size of the packages which fits in:
+The maximum size of the packages to fit in:
 ```
 Height: 15 cm
 Width: 32 cm